 The MIFA 9 electric MPV is based on a new platform called the Maxus Intelligent Flexible Architecture (MIFA).
 It comes with a 93 kWh li-ion battery with a CLTC range of 520 km (323 miles) with a single motor delivering 180 kW (245 PS) and 350 Nm of torque, with a longer range model of 650 km (404 miles) due in 2023.

-The Zeekr 009 is the second model from Geely Auto’s premium EV brand.
-The 009 has a refined and sophisticated look that gives it a Rolls-Royce feel.
+The Zeekr 009, is the second model from Geely Auto’s premium EV brand and has a refined and sophisticated look.
 The tall and boxy grille seems to house digital lights inspired by the pipe organ, with a thick slab of chrome tipping its upper edge.
 The split headlamps comprise inverted U-shaped LED DRLs on the top and horizontal main beams in the middle section.

 Next-gen Mercedes EQV

-In 2025, a new-generation Mercedes EQV could replace the current model that premiered in 2019.
+By mid-decade, a new-generation Mercedes EQV could replace the current model that premiered in 2019.
 While the current EQV is a conversion of the V-Class, thus an EV developed on a modified ICE vehicle platform, the next-gen EQV could be a bespoke EV.
-Mercedes-Benz Group is developing a new electric-only platform for electric vans and Light Commercial Vehicles called VAN.EA, and plans to launch the first model based on it in 2025.
-That model could be the next-gen EQV.
-The redesigned model should be more space- and energy-efficient and more luxurious.
+Mercedes-Benz Group is developing a new electric-only platform for electric vans and Light Commercial Vehicles called VAN.EA, and plans to launch the first model in 2025.
+The redesigned EQV should be more space- and energy-efficient and more luxurious.